venkatdas/Interview_preparation/zzz_ Interview Qns reviewing .md

 - Take any API url and show the data on the client side
 - How can we achieve the pagination, can you write down the logic
 - How can we achieve infinite scrolling, can you write down the logic

+__________________

+- An experienced IT professional with 5 years in the industry, specializing in API development and full-stack JavaScript.
+For the first 3 years, managed and supported an API team, excelling in API optimization.
+In the past 2 years, transitioned to React and Node.js development, converting REST APIs to GraphQL and utilizing Redux for state management.
+Proficient in React.js, Node.js, GraphQL, RESTful APIs, and Redux, with strong leadership and problem-solving skills.